MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/records.md

 - Records are disposed of after their stated retention period is past

 You use [retention labels](labels.md) to classify content as a record.
-After you create retention labels that declare records, you can either [publish](labels.md#how-retention-labels-work-with-retention-label-policies) those labels so that users can apply them to content, or [auto-apply those labels](labels.md#applying-a-retention-label-automatically-based-on-conditions) to content that you want to classify as a record.
+After you create retention labels that declare records, you can either publish those labels so that users can apply them to content, or auto-apply those labels to content that you want to classify as a record.
+For instructions, see [Create, publish, and auto-apply retention labels ](create-retention-labels.md).

 By using retention labels to declare records, you can implement a single, consistent records-management strategy across your Office 365 environment.